8 Steps to Getting Better at the Bar Exam

 Even if you fail the bar, it’s not going anywhere.
 It’s going to stay in the same spot, while you keep getting closer and closer like a predator moving in on a prey.
 That’s the scariest thing about humans.

-Therefore, passing is inevitable.
+Passing is inevitable.

-6) It’s easier said than done, though.
 Just remember when the end of the world comes, it’s not credentials that will save you.

-It’s your willingness to get into the weeds, your determination, your FOCUS when you’re preparing to face the beast.
+It’s your willingness to get into the weeds, your determination, your focus when you’re preparing to face the beast.

 personal qualities not measured by the bar exam

 The bar exam doesn’t measure many of these flowery traits.
 It’s not the real world.
-But it does measure, among other things,

-Concentration
+• Concentration

-Task switching
+• Task switching

-Juggling a large amount of information
+• Juggling a large amount of abstract information

-Handling high-stakes pressure
+• Handling high-stakes pressure

-Attention to detail
+• Attention to detail

-Ability to learn
+• Ability to learn

 7) You are capable.

-I’ll never say that “you’re going to dominate the bar!”
+I won’t say that “you’re going to dominate the bar!”

 Rather, if you can graduate from law school, you are capable of passing the bar.
-That’s all I can say.

-If you’re struggling, I feel you.
-It can seem like you’re the only one falling behind, especially when you’re working so hard.
-But I assure you that many thousands have gone through and are going through the same thing and you are not special.
+But I assure you that many thousands have gone through and are going through the same thing.
+Fortunately, you are not special (see point 5).

 And you actually don’t want to be special.
 Get in, get the points, and get out.